 Must report any suspected campaign violations to your Academy liaison.

-Do not support an individual candidate through print, electronic or social media communications or tell friends and colleagues who to vote for or not to vote for.
+Cannot support an individual candidate through print, electronic or social media communications or tell friends and colleagues who to vote for or not to vote for.

 Members' Role in Campaigning

 May support election process; encourage fellow members to vote; talk about preferred candidates and why.
+Cannot promote candidates on Academy-related electronic mailing lists or communication platforms.

 Cannot spread disparaging, false or misleading information about candidates.
 Discussions should be centered on issues, not individuals, and Academy members should be respectful and adhere to the Academy's Code of Ethics.